bbottema/simple-java-mail/README.md

 - v8.6.1 (18-January-2024): [#489](https://github.com/bbottema/simple-java-mail/issues/489): Finished update to Angus Mail by updating activation dependency
 - v8.6.0 (17-January-2024): [#489](https://github.com/bbottema/simple-java-mail/issues/489): Update to Angus Mail

+NOTE: this release switches to Angus Mail which should be a transparent change, but if you encounter any issues, please report them.
+      One known issue is that Angus, since 1.1.0, performs server identity checks by default, which was previously disabled for SMTP.
+If you encounter issues with this, you can disable it with `mailerBuilder.verifyingServerIdentity(false)` and starting from 8.8.2, this also works with SMTP transport strategy (see [#495](https://github.com/bbottema/simple-java-mail/issues/495)).

 v8.5.0 - [v8.5.1](https://repo1.maven.org/maven2/org/simplejavamail/simple-java-mail/8.5.1/)